Best Back Workout Exercises For Building Muscle

 Position yourself on the seat with your thighs securely in place underneath the upper pads.
 Set the weight to your desired amount – start light to get a feel for the movement – pull the bar down until your elbows are roughly in line with your nipples, breathing in as you do so.
 This places the greatest amount of tension on the muscles.

-You can also perform a narrow grip lat pulldown, either by holding the same bar further towards the middle, or by using the two handle attachment.
+You can also perform a narrow grip lat pulldown, either by holding the same bar further toward the middle, or by using the two-handle attachment.
 You’ll work the same target muscles, but because your arms are in a stronger position, you should find you can pull more weight.

 You could alternatively perform an underhand lat pulldown, which places more focus on your biceps too.